-It’s no secret that PSD2 is going to affect merchants when it goes into effect this September, and at Ekata we’re spending a lot of time thinking about how we can help our customers meet requirements while still providing a fantastic experience for their customers.
+It’s no secret that PSD2 is going to effected merchants when it went into effect.
+Ekata spent a lot of time thinking about how to help customers meet requirements while still providing a fantastic experience for their customers.

-One of the big aspects merchants need to be thinking about is at what point in their transaction they need to make a fraud decision.
-Why?
+One of the big aspects merchants have to think about is at what point in their transaction they need to make a fraud decision.

 First is the PSD2 ban on surcharges.
-In many industries, surcharges are a time-honored way of passing on interchange fees to consumers (this is particularly true in the travel industry).
-But under PSD2, acquirers will no longer be able to pass those fees on, which means they need to be smarter about incurring them.
+In many industries, surcharges are a way of passing on interchange fees to consumers.
+But under PSD2, acquirers are no longer be able to pass those fees on, which means they need to be smarter about incurring them.

-Additionally, once PSD2 goes into effect companies will be paying much more attention to their fraud rates in order to qualify for the regulation’s strong customer authentication (SCA) exemptions.
-Passing fraudulent transactions through to their payment service provider (PSP) will count against that rate.
+When PSD2 went into effect, companies started paying much more attention to their fraud rates in order to qualify for the regulation’s strong customer authentication (SCA) exemptions.
+Passing fraudulent transactions through to their payment service provider (PSP) counts against that rate.

-First, they won’t be able to pass the interchange fee onto the customer, meaning they will have to swallow fees for fraudulent transactions themselves.
+- They aren’t be able to pass the interchange fee onto the customer; they have to incur fees for fraudulent transactions themselves.

-The challenge is that making a pre-auth decision is immensely harder than sending a risky-seeming transaction to your manual review team after the fact.
+The challenge is that making a pre-authorization decisions is immensely harder than sending a risky-seeming transaction to your manual review team after the fact.
 What’s a merchant to do?

 When it comes to approving a transaction before the authorization, speed is of the essence.
 In fact, merchants have around 150 milliseconds to decide whether or not to send the transaction into the authorization loop.